Why You Should Replace Your Car Seat After A Crash For Increased Car Seat Safety

 Will Your Insurance Company Replace Your Booster Seat or Car Seat After A Crash?

 The insurance company had us buy a new car seat right away and they reimbursed us from the receipt.
-They don’t require you to buy the same seat.
+They usually don’t require you to buy the same seat.
 For instance, if your child was about to outgrow an infant seat, the insurance company will allow you to buy a convertible in its place.
+But different companies have different policies.

 If you were in a crash, what was your experience with your insurance company?
 Share your comments below.